amnesica/BelugaProject/README.md

 ## Installation/Update

-Execute the following command on your Raspberry Pi.
+Execute the following command on your Raspberry Pi (or any debian-based system).
 We recommend using a Pi >=4B with 64 bit OS version.

 TODO: